hritvik24/part2/README.md

 #Step 1
-Navigation to the code, copy the code given in the file Dijkstra.cpp Using Terminal, go to the code with cd ls commands to run a project
+Navigation to the code, copy the code given in the file Dijkstra.cpp Using Terminal, go to the code with cd ls commands to run a project or you can use rept.it/c++ to run this code

 #Step 2:
 Now you need to generate the output .